 Can anyone really be that dense?
 I’ve lost count of the number of users who regularly referred to Dave’s as a cesspit and complained about moderators abusing their power.
 The place was notorious for bullying, and only Dave and his mods had their heads far enough up their own asses to deny that.

-In any online space, it’s all guesswork.
-There’s no way of knowing which posts are serious and which are the work of fictitious characters.
-But if you followed the discussions on Dave’s closely … certain things didn’t add up.
+In any online space, there’s no way of knowing which posts are serious and which are the work of fictitious characters.
+On Dave’s, more often than not, things didn’t add up.
 Posts would disappear and reappear under different usernames.
-People would post inconsistent stories.
-Often, users’ writing patterns would give them away.
+People would post inconsistent stories, or stories that sounded a little too familiar.
+Sometimes their writing patterns would give them away.

-At one point, I thought I’d figured out who Vagisil Boy was and threatened to tell his wife about his “gifts” to other women on the internet.
-This brought on more harassment, with the full backing of the owner and mods at that now-defunct site (not Dave’s).
+There was no policing.
+Each time we were left to speculate that maybe so-and-so had quietly gone away and reappeared as such-and-such.
+On the diarrhea-eating website — not Dave’s but one that served the same clientele — I thought I’d figured out who sent me Vagisil.
+I jokingly threatened to show up at a real-life event and tell his wife about his “gifts” to other women on the internet.
+This brought on more harassment, with the full backing of the owner and mods at that now-defunct site.

-But that doesn’t exonerate the original suspect—all it means is that the two were friends and must have shared inappropriate confidences.
+That may have been a case of mistaken identity, but if so it wouldn’t exonerate the original suspect.
+All it would mean is that the two guys were friends and must have shared inappropriate confidences.

-Now that the place is as good as dead, can I look back on it all and laugh?
+Now that the “community” is as good as dead, can I look back on it all and laugh?

 Not really.
 Dave’s ESL, RIP?
 LOL.